 At Thiessen Law Firm, you won’t have just a good lawyer in your corner, but an excellent one.
-Mark Thiessen is a Board Certified Criminal Lawyer and Board Certified DWI Specialist, one of only a handful of DWI lawyers in Texas to receive both distinctions.
+Mark Thiessen is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association, one of only a handful of DWI lawyers in Texas to receive all three distinctions.
 With over a 100 Not Guilty verdicts and thousands of dismissals, Mark and our team at Thiessen Law Firm can help you overcome a DWI charge.

 Give us a call at 713-864-9000 or fill out our online contact form to schedule your free DWI consultation today.

 - What to Do When Pulled Over by the Police

 - Can I be Fired for a DUI in Texas?